 Students who previously were on Warning, Probation, Termination, or an Academic Plan status will return back to a SATISFACTORY status if the following conditions are met:

-- 3. Cumulative GPA equals 2.00 or higher and; - 4.
-Cumulative Completion Rate equals 67% or higher and; - 5.
-Completion of program within 150 percent maximum timeframe allowed.
+- 1. Cumulative GPA equals 2.00 or higher and: - 2.
+Cumulative Completion Rate equals 67% or higher and; - Completion of program is scheduled to occur within 150 percent maximum timeframe allowed.